Faribault, Martin & Watonwan counties

 Community Leadership Team

-- Candace Fenske, Madelia Community Hospital
+- Candace Fenske, Madelia Community Hospital and Clinic

 - DeeAnn Gieseke, Watonwan Families and Children Collaborative